stat545ubc-2023/ShinyApp-AssignmentB3-HitashaB/Assignment B4/README.md

 * An action button (i.e. search button that will change the plot and table to match the user input only when pressed)
 * Separate tabs for the plot and table
-* Buttons that allow you to download the data in your format of choice
+* Buttons that allow you to download the data in your format of choice and a search bar allowing you to further filter the data

 This application provides a plot showing the relationship between GDP per capita and life expectancy.
 The application also contains a table that shows